-If you are carrying high interest debt on credit cards or on other high interest lines of credit, one thing to consider is to take out a second mortgage on your house.
+Consider taking out a second mortgage for debt consolidation, if you are carrying high interest debt on credit cards or on other high interest lines of credit.
 A second mortgage is an excellent way to consolidate debt and it’s secured on your home in addition to your first mortgage.
+The RefiGuide suggests using a second mortgage to consolidate debt and pay off high-interest credit card debt, or any other revolving adjustable rate loans, to improve your financial situation.

 • Interest rates for second mortgages are usually lower than credit card rates.